Firs Header 14

 Implementation

-• Daily choral reading is included to develop fluency.
+• Daily reading opportunities included to develop fluency and prosody skills.

 • Vocabulary development is prioritised, with explicit teaching of ambitious vocabulary daily.